 The content for this eLearning course is divided into two modules.
 It is recommended that you complete both modules in order.

-Module #2 – Interviewing: This module will provide you with information and tools to build interview questions, select panel members, perform interviews, and offer the position to the candidate.
+The Hiring Process: Module II - Interviewing: This module will provide you with information and tools to build interview questions, select panel members, perform interviews, and offer the position to the candidate.
 It also provides you with information related to onboarding and retention.
 You will be reminded throughout this module to always practice confidentiality during the interviewing process.
 This module will also provide you with resources you can use throughout this module and thereafter.

 It is important that you know how to process your employees’ leave correctly, ensure they are paid accurately, and determine if your employees are eligible for overtime pay.
 This course will provide you with the information and tools to help you make these decisions in compliance with federal and state regulations.

 You are only successful when your employees are successful!
 You are expected to help your employees achieve results and grow.
 This course will provide you with pertinent information, resources, and tools that will help you prepare employee expectations, conduct employee evaluations, and provide your employees with ongoing feedback.

 This course is intended for employees, supervisors, and managers in general government agencies.
 Employees represented by the Washington Federation of State Employees (WFSE), as well as the supervisors and managers of those employees, should take the “Workplace Behavior for WFSE Represented Employees” course in LMS.
 This course will begin by explaining why respect in the workplace matters.
 Then it will provide you with examples to help you recognize respectful and disrespectful behaviors in the workplace.
 It will then review your role, and the role of others, in contributing to respectful and appropriate workplace behaviors.
 Lastly, this course will provide you with options for addressing disrespect and other inappropriate behaviors.